 The Documentation Checklist

 When you apply to refinance, your lender or broker will need documentation.
 Having everything ready speeds up the process and prevents delays.
-Make sure you understand what your mortgage broker really needs from you.
+Make sure you understand what mortgage documents your broker needs.
 Hereβs what youβll typically need:

 Personal documents: